 August: Grachten festival

-This classical music festival includes over eighty performances.
+This classical music festival includes over eighty performances from artists playing everything from professional clarinets to violins.
 Venues are spread across the city and include not just traditional concert halls but open-air stages, historic buildings and even people’s homes.

 September: Robodock Arts Festival

 The industrial setting of the Robodock Arts Festival creates a unique experience, with fire performances and gritty machinery.

 Probably one of the most unusual festivals the city has to offer.

 One of Europe’s biggest dance festivals, the Amsterdam Dance Event attracts over 110,000 ravers each year – it also attracts both big names in dance music, and some smaller, experimental and up-coming acts.

 Running over four days the event includes a wide range of electronic music such as house, drum and bass, trance and techno.

 Documentaries about anything and everything show at venues across the city centre – the festival acts as a place for both professionals and audiences to gain inspiration.